BiBiServ/bibigrid/docs/README.md

     hosts: master                   		# One of 'master', 'slaves' or 'all' to roll out ansible roles to specified hosts
     file: example-role.tar.gz       		# path/to/file.tar.gz - File on local machine
 ```
+You can download an easy working example [here](examples/example.tar.gz).

 If you want to include roles from Ansible Galaxy, Git or from a Webserver (as .tar.gz files), add the following lines to your configuration file:

 ```